-If it’s the latter, you’re not alone — but it’s a key indication that your team is struggling to build a linear sales process.
-Here’s why it matters:
+If it's the latter, you're not alone—but it's a key indication that your team is struggling to build a linear sales process.
+Here's why that matters:

 What is sales linearity?